Koushika-B/M1_Information_Center_Management_System_-UTIL-/1_Requirements/README.md

 * To track all the details about books, students and issues
 * To build a monitoring system that is able to monitor and manage all library operations efficiently
 * Give an opportunity to librarians to reduce mistakes that always happen during manual method
-* To store properly the library items in order to maintain their security

 ## RESEARCH